 Both options are available, depending upon your comfort level.
 The online version is encouraged because it results in less errors and a faster processing time.
 To complete the form online, click on this link: FAFSA.
 If you want a paper application, they are available by calling Student Registration and Financial Services at 570-662-4411.

-Online applicants (and their parents if applicable) must request a PIN number by going to:www.PIN.ed.gov.
+Online applicants (and their parents if applicable) must request a Federal Student Aid ID online at www.fsaid.ed.gov.

 There is no income cut-off for financial aid.
 The amount of financial aid you will receive is determined by your family's financial need as calculated by your annual FAFSA.